 For new mothers over the holidays, joyous holiday decorating and entertaining may be interrupted by long to-do lists, high expectations and the excitement of out-of-town guests, which can in turn interrupt breast-feeding and sleep.

-When decking the halls deals a hand of stress and fatigue, however, it’s important to ensure breast-feeding isn’t lost in the wrappings, according to Laura Corsig, lead lactation consultant for Novant Health Nursing Mother’s Place locations in the greater Charlotte area.
+When decking the halls deals a hand of stress and fatigue, however, it’s important to ensure breast-feeding isn’t lost in the wrappings, according to Laura Corsig, manager of lactation services for Novant Health Breastfeeding locations in the greater Charlotte area.

 “Stress produces adrenaline and cortisol, which prompt fight-or-flight responses that can negate mothering instincts,” Corsig said.
 “In turn, this stress response may dry up a new mom’s milk supply.”